Calogero Vizzini: Alleged support for allied invasion of Sicily

+According to Gentile, Vizzini may have had relations with some American officers, but the reasons for those contacts did not concern the war.
+According to his version, the Mafia chiefs served to "organise certain illicit contraband trades, certain affairs that could be defined as an Allied military sub-government.
+And nothing else".

 While mafiosi supported the US Army, recent research has led most serious historians to dismiss the legend of Luciano's foulard.
-Vizzini was unknown in other parts of Sicily at the time and had no overall power since prefect Mori's operations had disconnected the network of the Mafia.
+Vizzini was unknown in other parts of Sicily at the time and had no overall power since Prefect Mori's operations had disconnected the network of the Mafia.
 According to historian Salvatore Lupo:

 Historian Tim Newark unraveled the myth in his book Mafia Allies.
 A version that is probably closer to the truth is that Vizzini simply led a delegation of locals to meet an Allied patrol whose commander had asked to speak to whoever was in charge.
 He quotes local historian, Luigi Lumia, who described how a procession of people with Calogero Vizzini at the helm made its way towards the tanks chanting: 'Long Live America', 'Long Live the Mafia', 'Long Live Don Calo'.
 Vizzini was taken to a command post outside Villalba and was interrogated about a recent firefight involving an American jeep on patrol.
 When Vizzini made it clear that the Italian soldiers had fled and the firefight had been caused by exploding ammunition, the frustrated US army official took his rage out in a stream of obscenities.
 Vizzini was utterly embarrassed by the incident and ordered his interpreter not to tell anybody what had happened.